HrnekBezucha/unregulatedpowersupply/_posts/2018-04-24-discrete-rom-7-segment-display-driver.md

 So what are the actual specs of this thing?
 It's a ten word ROM.
 Word is a fancy byte.
 As we know, a byte is eight bits.
 Word is basically the same thing just not eight bits long.
 In case of this memory, a word is seven bits long.
 Because the LED display has seven separate segments.
 One bit for each segment.
 Ten digits - ten sets of seven ones and zeros.

 I streamed bits of the process of designing such board and will do some steams in the future. <a href="https://www.youtube.com/watch?v=RcjmDCiezr0">The first one</a> was mostly about the schematics and <a href="https://www.youtube.com/watch?v=VZ6lebWdtbo">the second</a> was layout.
-You can also get the latest updates on the <a href="/Discrete-7-segment-driver">Github</a> project site.

 Of course I would love you to join in on the design but I'm no Bob Ross and the happy little diodes sometimes go to places they shouldn't during those steams.
 All I want you to do is to understand.
 Hopefully I can achieve with these posts and when you watch the video you will know what I'm doing and be able to call me out when it's wrong.
 I'll find out but checking if stud actually works is not as interesting on stream so I do that later.